Does your institute hold Interactive Sessions for interested candidates?

 Not all specialisations are offered every intake.
 The School will decide which specialisation will be offered for which intake.

 When does the course begin?
 Do you have more than one intake in a year?

-The course begins in Singapore on January 7, 2015 (tentative).
+The course begins in Dubai on May 3, 2015 (tentative).
 Yes, we have three intakes.
 The first in January, second in May and a third intake in September.

 Why is the duration of your course for one academic year only?

 The Global MBA program is designed for executives who wish to take as little time off as possible.
 While some MBAs are two-year programs, ours takes fewer holidays and compresses classes into a shorter period of time.
 We cover the same material.
 The executives applying for the Global MBA are mature, intelligent, self-motivated, and ambitious.
 They are prepared to work hard to benefit from a one-year program.

 No, you cannot take the course through correspondence.
 This is a full time compulsory residential Global MBA program.